-- Notes: 1.
-Figures in parentheses in the column of "No. of Company shares held" by candidates for Directors are equities in the Directors' shareholding society.
-(Fractions smaller than one share are omitted.) - 2.
-An asterisk mark attached to the number of candidate represents a candidate newly standing for directorship. - 3.
-Director candidate Masakatsu Moriyama concurrently holds the position of President and Representative Director of Co-Core Inc. and the position of Representative Director of NIHONCHOKUHAN Co.
-Ltd., with which the Company has business relationship.
-No special interests exist between the Company and other candidates for Directors. - 4.
-Takeshi Natsuno, Jutaro Takinami and Nozomu Yoshida are candidates for Outside Directors. - 5.
-Reasons for the election of candidates for Outside Directors and reasons why the Company considers the offices of Outside Directors to be performed appropriately Takeshi Natsuno, Jutaro Takinami and Nozomu Yoshida have ample experience, track histories of performance, and knowledge, including knowledge and experience in corporate management, and are also in objective positions amenable to the execution of operations independently of our management team.
+The Director candidate, Mr. Kiyoshi Shiraishi, concurrently holds the position of Chairman, Representative Director & President of J-Stream Inc. and the position of Representative Director & President of Up Arrows Inc., with which the Company has a business relationship.
+No special interests exist between the Company and other candidates for Directors.

+- 4. Takeshi Natsuno, Jutaro Takinami, Nozomu Yoshida and Eiji Uda are candidates for Outside Directors. - 5.
+Reasons for the election of candidates for Outside Directors and reasons why the Company considers the offices of Outside Directors to be performed appropriately Takeshi Natsuno, Jutaro Takinami, Nozomu Yoshida and Eiji Uda have ample experience, track histories of performance, and knowledge, including knowledge and experience in corporate management, and are also in objective positions amenable to the execution of operations independently of our management team.
 We consider that their presence will be highly conducive to the management of the Company.
-Therefore, we nominate them for election as Outside Directors. - 6.
-Liability Limitation Agreement with Outside Directors The Company has entered into, with each of Takeshi Natsuno, Jutaro Takinami and Nozomu Yoshida, the liability limitation agreement, which limits liability for damage under Article 423, paragraph 1 of the Corporation Law pursuant to the provision of Article 427, paragraph 1 of the Corporation Law.
+Therefore, we nominate them for election as Outside Directors.

+- 6. Liability Limitation Agreement with Outside Directors The Company has entered into, with each of Takeshi Natsuno, Jutaro Takinami and Nozomu Yoshida, the liability limitation agreement, which limits liability for damage under Article 423, paragraph 1 of the Corporation Law pursuant to the provision of Article 427, paragraph 1 of the Corporation Law.
 The maximum amount of liability for damage under such agreement is 1 million yen or the amount provided for in Article 425, paragraph 1 of the Corporation Law, whichever is higher.
-If the re-election of Takeshi Natsuno, Jutaro Takinami and Nozomu Yoshida is approved, the Company intends to continue the liability limitation agreement. - 7.
-Years for which the candidates for Outside Directors are to take office as Outside Directors:1) The term of office of Takeshi Natsuno, an Outside Director, shall be five years at the conclusion of this Annual General Meeting of Shareholders. - 2) The term of office of Jutaro Takinami, an Outside Director, shall be four years at the conclusion of this Annual General Meeting of Shareholders. - 3) The term of office of Nozomu Yoshida, an Outside Director, shall be three years at the conclusion of this Annual General Meeting of Shareholders. - 8.
+If the re-election of Takeshi Natsuno, Jutaro Takinami and Nozomu Yoshida is approved, the Company intends to continue the liability limitation agreement.
+Moreover, if the election of Eiji Uda is approved, the Company intends to enter into a liability limitation agreement with him. - 7.
+Years for which the candidates for Outside Directors are to take office as Outside Directors: - 1) The term of office of Takeshi Natsuno, an Outside Director, shall be six years at the conclusion of this Annual General Meeting of Shareholders. - 2) The term of office of Jutaro Takinami, an Outside Director, shall be five years at the conclusion of this Annual General Meeting of Shareholders. - 3) The term of office of Nozomu Yoshida, an Outside Director, shall be four years at the conclusion of this Annual General Meeting of Shareholders. - 8.
 The Company has registered Takeshi Natsuno and Jutaro Takinami as independent executives stipulated by the Tokyo Stock Exchange.
 If this proposal is approved and the two candidates take the posts of Outside Directors, they will continue to be independent executives.
+Moreover, if the election of Eiji Uda is approved, the Company intends to register him as an independent executive.

-Proposal No. 4: Election of Three Statutory Auditors
+Proposal No. 4: Election of One Statutory Auditor